passport/www.passportjs.org/books/tutorials/password/verify.md

 }));
 ```

-Test it by starting the server.
+Try signing in by starting the server.

 ```sh
 $ npm start